 The Chihuahua dog is one of the cutest dog breeds on the planet simply because of their small size and I mean, just look at those faces!
 Who could resist?

-So move on over, Tinkerbell, here are 8 other adorable Chihuahua dogs that will melt your heart with their unique traits.
+So move on over, Tinkerbell, here are 8 other types of Chihuahua dogs that will melt your heart with their unique traits.

 This post contains affiliate links.
 For more information on this, read our disclosure here.

 This gorgeous, chocolate Chihuahua dog, commonly referred to as a short haired Chihuahua, displays one of two official coat variations that Chihuahua dogs can have – smooth coat or long coat.